EEN421/EEN421.github.io/_posts/End-of-Life-Report-GraphAPI-Example.md

 <br/>

 # 🏁 Wrapping It Up
+And that’s it — with just a few lines of code, you’ve automated something most organizations still do by hand.
+No more monthly exports or stale spreadsheets — just real-time lifecycle visibility baked into your workflows.
 With one PowerShell script and the Microsoft Graph API, you now have an automated EoL visibility pipeline:

 - Pulls Defender TVM software data